 Another addition appears to be the 'Conversations' widget, which will consolidate missed calls, status updates from multiple social platforms and messages from multiple platforms (including Facebook Messenger and WhatsApp) for a single contact (or potentially a small group of contacts).

 Native support for WireGuard VPN

 VPNs (Virtual Private Networks) are becoming more and more the norm in these digitally surveilled times in which we live.
 So, it’s good news that the new, fast encryption protocol WireGuard looks like it will have native support in the new version of Android.
-To find out more on this interesting addition, read Android 12 could support WireGuard VPN natively.

 No doubt there will be plenty of other features that appear when Android 12 finally arrives.

 Here's a welcome new feature: Google is reportedly adding some AI smarts to Android's auto-rotate, in an overdue update to a feature that's currently only based on your phone's gyroscope and accelerometer.

 9to5Google reports that the feature will use the phone's selfie camera to detect which way your face is relative to the phone and rotate - or not - correspondingly.
 The site does however warn that it's possible this will be a Pixel-exclusive feature, rather than opening up to all Android devices.